Minituff/nautical-backup/docs/arguments.md

 ```

 ### Container Backup Date vs Nautical Start Date
-Use the precise date for fomatting the destination folder
+Use the precise date for formatting the destination folder
 When `false`, use the time Nautical started the backup (not when the container was backed up).

 > **Default**: false